Skip to main content

 The debt-to-income ratio, calculated by dividing the median debt by the first-year earnings, is approximately 0.41.
 This indicates that the median debt is about 41% of the first-year earnings.

-To calculate the break-even timeline, we can divide the median debt by the difference between the first-year earnings and the tuition cost.
-This calculation results in a break-even timeline of approximately 0.5 years.
+To determine the break-even timeline, the tuition cost is divided by the difference between the first-year earnings and the median debt.
+The break-even point is approximately 0.6 years.

 Generated from College Scorecard & IPEDS data